 For ALL runners, solo and relay team members.
 Note, team members may pass this gear from one runner to another whilst at a transition.

 - Race number plate.
 To be worn on your front, attached to the outermost garment at all times.
-(Our suggested way of wearing this is on a thin, elastic piece of cord or a triathlon band, as this will allow you to easily have it on the outside no matter what you are wearing without having to fiddle with safety pins.)
+(Our suggested way of wearing this is on a thin, elastic piece of cord or a triathlon band.
+This will allow you to easily have it on the outside no matter what you are wearing without having to fiddle with safety pins.)

 - First Aid Kit (minimum contents: 2 x crepe bandages, 6 x wound closure strips, 1 x triangular bandage, 2 x non stick wound dressing pads and a pair of surgical gloves.
 Available for sale online (Merchandise page) or at Race Registration, $15.